-- Cranberries have small pockets where air seeps into that allows them to float.
+- Cranberries have small pockets where air seeps into that allow them to float.
 That’s why bogs are flooded for harvesting.

 - Cranberries do not grow in water.

-- One cup to cranberries is about 50 calories.
+- One cup of cranberries is about 50 calories.

 - Cranberries are typically in season from October until December.

 What makes Cape Cod Select cranberries so special is that they are a small, women-owned family business.
 I love supporting small family businesses.
-This family business is now in the fourth generation and they have been growing cranberries on their 800 acre farm for more than three-quarters of a century.
+This family business is now in the fourth generation and they have been growing cranberries on their 800-acre farm for more than three-quarters of a century.
 They also focus on sustainability by powering their facilities primarily with solar power.
 Want to learn more about Cape Cod Select?
 Find them on Facebook, Instagram, Twitter and Pinterest or their website.
 Looking to purchase Cape Cod Select premium cranberries in your neck of the woods?
-Find their store locator on their website.
-Or order the frozen jewels directly.

 - 2 cups water